Dickinson Dees has posted a 87 per cent newly qualified (NQ) retention rate, revealing a significant rise from September 2011 figures.

 Elsewhere, Stephenson Harwood has posted a 75 per cent NQ retention rate, with six out of eight trainees accepting positions with the firm.

-Elsewhere, CMS Cameron McKenna and RPC announcing their NQ retention rates, posting 84 per cent and 80 per cent respectively (23 July 2012).
+CMS Cameron McKenna and RPC have also announced their NQ retention rates, posting 84 per cent and 80 per cent respectively (23 July 2012).

 Camerons held onto 26 out of 31 trainees, after offering 29 jobs, while RPC offered roles to 12 out of 15 of its qualifying trainees, with all 12 accepting a role.